Peter Rodd

 Hon.
 Peter Murray Rennell Rodd (16 April 1904 – 17 July 1968) was a British soldier, aid worker and film-maker.
-He was married to author Nancy Mitford from 1933–57.
+He was married to author Nancy Mitford from 1933 to 1957.

 Early life

 Rodd was born at 17, Stratford Place in London, the second son of Sir Rennell Rodd, a diplomat and politician who was ennobled in 1933 as Baron Rennell, and Lilias Georgina Guthrie (1864–1951).
 Among his siblings were Francis Rodd, 2nd Baron Rennell (who married the Hon.
 Mary Constance Vivian Smith), Evelyn Emmet, Baroness Emmet of Amberley (a Conservative politician and was created a life peer), Hon.
 Gloria Rodd (who married the painter Simon Elwes), and Hon.
 Gustaf Rodd (who married Yvonne Mary Marling, the youngest daughter of diplomat Sir Charles Murray Marling).

 His mother was the fourth daughter of James Alexander Guthrie, 4th Baron of Craigie and the former Elinor Stirling (a daughter of Adm.
 Sir James Stirling, Governor of Western Australia).
 His aunt, Rose Ellinor Guthrie, was the wife of Hon.
 Sir Cecil Edward Bingham (a younger son of Charles Bingham, 4th Earl of Lucan).
 His father was the only son of Maj.
 James Rennell Rodd of the Duke of Cornwall's Light Infantry, and the former Elizabeth Anne Thomson (a daughter of Dr. Anthony Todd Thomson).
 Through his father, he was a descendant of Adm.
 Sir John Tremayne Rodd and the geographer James Rennell.

 He was educated at Wellington College and Balliol College, Oxford.